tfpk/lifetimekata/exercises/03_lifetime_elision/README.md

 ## Exercise: Apply These Rules

-In this exercise, there are three functions which have no manual lifetimes.
+In this exercise, there are four functions which are missing some lifetime annotations.
-Your task is to manually follow the lifetime elision rules, and give these functions lifetimes.
+Your task is to manually follow the lifetime elision rules, and give these functions lifetimes in the same way that the compiler would.

+In a future release of lifetimekata, these will be checked automatically.
+For now, when you're done, compare your answer to the solutions.